BATWatch™ Legal Statements & Policies

 Legal

-These BAT Testing™ Terms apply to all BAT Testing™ services offered through the BATWatch™ platform.
+These BAT TEST™ Terms apply to all BAT TESTING™ services offered through the BATWATCH™ platform.

 BATWatch Medical Group, LLC – A national management services organization (MSO) that provides infrastructure, coordination protocols, digital tools, and operational oversight to support early brain health monitoring and intervention.